larfingshnew/3d-controller-overlay/README.md

 Linux: (Debian based, Ubuntu, Mint, etc.)
 - If you want to use my install scripts you will need bear (it just updates the compile_commands.json each time it builds)\
     sudo apt-get install bear\
-    Or, you can just take bear out of the install script.
+    Or, you can just take bear out of the build script.

 - You will need to install glfw3 and sdl2 (unless you get libraries and link them yourself)\
     sudo apt-get install libsdl2-dev glfw3